Lightgazer/Berwick-Saga-translation/README.md

 Use Xamarin Studio or Visual Studio to compile.

 # Usage
 Place DATA3.DAT, DATA4.DAT and TuBS.exe in one folder, then run.
+Contact me via twitter https://twitter.com/Lightgazer